Treating cancer with hormone therapy

-- ER/PR testing: All breast cancers are tested for biomarkers called estrogen receptors (ER) and progesterone receptors (PR).
+- ER/PR testing: All breast cancers are tested for biomarkers called receptors (ER) and progesterone receptors (PR).
 Breast cancers with these biomarkers are called ER-positive and PR-positive or just hormone-positive.
 ER-positive and PR-positive breast cancers tend to respond to hormone therapy.

-- Stage of disease: Different hormone therapies are approved for different stages of breast cancer.
-Some are approved for use in combination with other medications or therapies, especially in people with advanced or metastatic breast cancer.
+- of disease: Different hormone therapies are approved for different stages of breast cancer.
+Some are approved for use in combination with other medications or therapies, especially in people with advanced or breast cancer.

 - Prior treatment: If your breast cancer grows or recurs after hormone therapy, it is considered to be resistant to that therapy.
 Your doctor may switch you to a different hormone therapy agent or another type of treatment.

 - If your cancer appears to be contained within the but is considered to be at high risk for spreading outside of the , your treatment may include hormone therapy with surgery or radiation.

 - Prior treatment: If your cancer grows or recurs after surgery or radiation, your doctor may suggest hormone therapy or another type of treatment.

 - Hormone sensitivity: If your cancer grows or recurs while receiving androgen deprivation therapy, your cancer is considered castration-resistant.
 If your cancer becomes castration-resistant, your doctor may recommend a different type of hormone therapy or another type of treatment.

 - and grade of disease: Different hormone therapies are approved for different stages of cancer.
 Some hormone therapies used in combination with other medications or therapies, especially in men with advanced or cancer.